carlosal1015/infomath/content/home/tools.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Useful tools"
-subtitle = ""
+title = "Softwares and Web App" subtitle = "Tested and approved!"

 # Order that this section will appear in.
 weight = 50